Raw cannabis juicing: a guide to the green elixir of life

 Preparations from Cannabis sativa are great topical ointments both for oral cavity and skin, delivering strong anti-septic as well as anti-tubercular effects.
 (9)

 D9-THC, D9-THCa and CBD show strong antiemetic properties, indicating that they may be used in the treatment ofchemotherapy-induced nausea and anticipatory nausea.
-(15)
+(15) We discussed how cannabis is used by pregnant women as an anti-emetic here: “Endocannabinoids co-creators of life, from conception to breastfeeding”

 Studies on non-psychoactive cannabinoids which deliver anti-seizure activity are still few.
 There are, however, many on the oral active cannabinoids.